Raychen0617/Interview_prepare/docs/source/opengl.md

 2. ray-triangle intersection

 ### Deffered Shading and Forward Shading
+Forward Rendering processes each object in the scene individually, handling the lighting for each as it goes.
+It's a straightforward approach, yet it can become computationally heavy when dealing with complex scenes.

 Deferred shading is based on the idea that we defer or postpone most of the heavy rendering (like lighting) to a later stage.
 Deferred shading consists of two passes: in the first pass, called the **geometry pass**, we render the scene once and retrieve all kinds of geometrical information from the objects that we store in a collection of textures called the G-buffer.